 - Self-service.
-A portal is an interface between the business and the customer, the key touch point of their interaction in the digital era.
-The portal enables customers to self-manage their own banking transactions and resolve various enquiries including deposit advice, reviewing product information, loan advice, so that they can have the same impression with that of visiting the actual bank.
+A portal is an interface between the business and the customer, the key touchpoint of their interaction in the digital era.
+The portal enables customers to self-manage their own banking transactions and resolve various inquiries including deposit advice, reviewing product information, loan advice, so that they can have the same impression as that of visiting the actual bank.

 - Enhanced customer satisfaction.
-The customer satisfaction is a significant performance factor for financial businesses.
-It can create new opportunities for up-selling and cross-selling, since satisfied clients are more likely to buy additional products and services, like for example, brokerage services and insurance products.
+Customer satisfaction is a significant performance factor for financial businesses.
+It can create new opportunities for up-selling and cross-selling since satisfied clients are more likely to buy additional products and services, for example, brokerage services and insurance products.

-Eventually, portals can to a great extent increase operational efficiency of banks and financial services providers, while meeting employee, customer and shareholder expectations.
+Eventually, portals can to a great extent increase the operational efficiency of banks and financial services providers, while meeting employee, customer, and shareholder expectations.